 Keep reading to know the best pull workouts, how to program them into your weekly workouts, and tips and tricks to help you along the way.

-- The best pull workouts or exercises include pull-ups, rows, and deadlifts.
+- The best pull workouts or exercises include deadlifts, pull-ups, lat pulldowns, barbell rows, pullovers, dumbbell rows, dumbbell shrugs, barbell biceps curls, face pulls, dumbbell preacher curls, and cable curls.

 - One of the ways to build a functional back is to implement unilateral pull exercises since it requires your stabilizer muscles to work more.